Where To Begin

 Wellness is defined by the GWI as “as the active pursuit of activities, choices, and lifestyles that lead to a state of holistic health.
 It is not a passive state, but an intentional, conscious, and ongoing process of achieving one's full potential across multiple dimensions.”
 The first step of this journey is to accept that in order to achieve true wellness, one must consciously change and be willing to leave behind behaviors that leave you stagnant.
 Literally and figuratively.
 Health is defined as being free from disease, illness, or injury.
 It is no secret that in order to avoid disease and illness one must lead a healthy lifestyle.
 Our health is a chain reaction of everything we are or aren’t doing.

-My biggest hope is that this guide may provide the knowledge needed to inform you of why choosing to live well matters and how to achieve it.
-The way to get there is a simple equation, and has remained consistent throughout the decades and across nations.
-I have spent years studying human anatomy, physiology, and kinesiology to apply it to my own life.
-At a young age, I witnessed my father’s struggle with Type II Diabetes, and vowed to myself that I would make no excuses on taking control of my health.
-I knew with an unquestionable doubt that through choosing to poor diet and not exercising (or for a lot of people, both), disease was eminent.
-Not some far off possibility, but waiting for an injured knee, or back for it to rear its head.
-By choosing a lifestyle where eating for nourishment and moving for prevention is imperative, you drastically reduce your risk of developing alzheimer’s, kidney, heart, or liver diseases, as well as greatly reducing risk of injuries.
-Reducing your risk of unnecessary disease and injuries, naturally reduces your risk of a pre-mature death or needing full-time, bedside care.
+At a young age, I witnessed my father’s struggle with Type II Diabetes, and vowed to myself that I would make no excuses when it came to taking control of my health.
+I knew with an unquestionable doubt that through choosing a poor diet or not exercising (for a lot of people, both), disease was eminent.
+Not some far off possibility, but waiting for an injured knee, or back for it to rear its ugly head.
+By choosing a lifestyle where you eat for nourishment and move for longevity, you create a lifestyle that is sustainable throughout your life and adapts as you grow.
+In doing so, you drastically reduce your risk of developing alzheimer’s, kidney, heart, or liver disease, as well as reducing risk of falls or injuries.
+Reducing risk of unnecessary disease/injury, naturally reduces risk of pre-mature death or needing full-time, bedside care.
 Keeping our independence and feeling good for as long as possible truly matters.